expert-services/beaver/README.md

 POSTGRESQL_PORT=
 POSTGRESQL_DATABASE=
 ```
 Replace the values in angle brackets with your own values.
-You can obtain your GitHub App ID and webhook secret by  [creating a new GitHub App](https://docs.github.com/en/developers/apps/creating-a-github-app) , and your Splunk HTTP Event Collector token by  [creating a new HTTP Event Collector token](https://docs.splunk.com/Documentation/Splunk/8.2.2/Data/UsetheHTTPEventCollector).
+You can obtain your GitHub App ID and webhook secret by  [creating a new GitHub App](https://docs.github.com/en/developers/apps/creating-a-github-app).
 Probot takes care of most of the configuration for you, so you can leave the other fields blank when creating the GitHub App automatically with Probot on localhost:3000.
-4. (optinal) Deploy the application to Azure Functions by running npm run deploy (make sure you have the  [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local)  installed).

-### Usage
-Once the Probot application is installed and deployed, it will automatically listen for workflow_run events in your GitHub repository.
-Whenever a new workflow run is triggered, the application will download the logs for the run using the GitHub REST API, format the logs for forwarding to Splunk, and forward the logs to your Splunk HTTP Event Collector using an HTTP POST request.
-You can view the forwarded logs in your Splunk environment by searching for events with the sourcetype github_workflow_logs.

-On a terminal run the following command: `npm start`
+4. On a terminal run the following command: `npm start`

-Replace the values in angle brackets with your own values.
-You can obtain your GitHub App ID and webhook secret by  [creating a new GitHub App](https://docs.github.com/en/developers/apps/creating-a-github-app).

 ## Acknowledgements
 The code for this application was originally drafted by @enyil and @decyjpher, and I have merely stood on their gigantic shoulders by centralizing efforts in this repository.